<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=351166518341071&amp;ev=PageView&amp;noscript=1">

 A good accountant is also going to be in tune with your needs from the start, which means they’ll be able to help you with the transition process.
 If they aren’t helpful during this stage, it’s a sign that they aren’t the right partners for your business.

 Your new accounting firm should proactively make your life easier by making the transition as simple, streamlined, and stress-free as possible.
-Many of CSI's clients find a sense of relief after the change has been made and express the feeling that they should have made the commitment sooner.
+Many of CSI's clients find a sense of relief after the change has been made and express that they should have made the commitment sooner.

 2.)
 Plan Ahead and Budget Enough Time

 Once everything is in your new accountant's hands, they'll give you an estimate of how long it will take to begin monthly accounting.
 If you're behind on bookkeeping or taxes, they need to catch you up before they can accurately move forward.
-Generally, one year’s worth of back taxes will take 60-90 daysRead more about the timeline of back work and monthly accounting.
+Generally, one year’s worth of back work will take 60-90 days to complete.

 3.)
 Set Goals and Know Your Obstacles